 iwlist interface scan | less

-Note: Where interface is your network interface that you found using the above iwconfig command.
+Note: Where an interface is the network interface that you found using the above iwconfig command.
+Run the command –

 ip link set interface down

 Before configuring a connection with netctl you must check the compatibility of your network card with Linux.